open-xchange/appsuite-frontend/documentation/extension-points/02-points.md

 ## Event Hub

 - Event Hub based on jQuery's on, off, one and trigger
-- differences documentated for each function
+- differences documented for each function

 ```javascript
 // attach listener